ibm-cloud-docs/containers/cs_network_planning.md

 | Ingress ALB | HTTPS load balancing that exposes the app with a subdomain and uses custom routing rules | Implement custom routing rules and SSL termination for multiple apps. | <ol><li>Create an [Ingress service](/docs/containers?topic=containers-ingress#ingress_expose_public) for the public ALB.</li><li>Customize ALB routing rules with [annotations](/docs/containers?topic=containers-ingress_annotation).</li></ol>|
 | Bring your own Ingress controller + NLB subdomain | HTTPS load balancing with a custom Ingress controller that exposes the app with the IBM-provided ALB subdomain and uses custom routing rules | Implement custom routing rules or other specific requirements for custom tuning for multiple apps. | [Deploy your Ingress controller and leverage an IBM-provided subdomain](/docs/containers?topic=containers-ingress-user_managed).|
 {: caption="Characteristics of public network deployment patterns in {{site.data.keyword.containerlong_notm}} classic clusters" caption-side="top"}
+{: summary="This table reads left to right about the name, characteristics, use cases, and deployment steps of public network deployment patterns in classic clusters."}

 Still want more details about the load-balancing deployment patterns that are available in {{site.data.keyword.containerlong_notm}}?
 Check out this [blog post](https://www.ibm.com/cloud/blog/new-builders/ibm-cloud-kubernetes-service-deployment-patterns-for-maximizing-throughput-and-availability){: external}.
 {: tip}